May 21 – YM PFC Morrison

 JUST A REMINDER TO PLEASE KEEP US INFORMED

 As a reminder to all of our Young Marines and Parents, if you would like to see more pictures of the Tri-City Young Marine activities, log onto our web site at TCYM.US.
-Mr. Roger Bowman keeps the site up to date with all the schedule changes and information that you need to know.
+Mr. Dave Wright keeps the site up to date with all the schedule changes and information that you need to know.
 He also has pictures of some of our activities dating back quite a few years.

 If you change addresses or phone numbers, please let us know by requesting one of our update forms.
 Numerous times I have attempted to call parents or Young Marines, only to find that the phone number you have listed is no longer in service.
 In addition my squad leaders are having difficulty reaching their Young Marines to pass along information.